u01jmg3/docs/redirects.md

 <a name="creating-redirects"></a>
 ## Creating Redirects

-Redirect responses are instances of the `Illuminate\Http\RedirectResponse` class, and contain the proper headers needed to redirect the user to another URL.
+Redirect responses are instances of the `Illuminate\Http\RedirectResponse` class and contain the proper headers needed to redirect the user to another URL.
 There are several ways to generate a `RedirectResponse` instance.
 The simplest method is to use the global `redirect` helper:

     Route::get('/dashboard', function () {
         return redirect('/home/dashboard');